bilelmoussaoui/Hardcode-Tray/README.md

 - `--conversion-tool`

 Hardcode-Tray by default detects if the user has either Inkscape, CairoSVG, RSVGConvert, ImageMagick or SVGExport installed and use one of them to convert SVG icons to PNG.
-In order to choose the tool to use you if one of them is broken in your installation.
+In order to choose the tool to use if one of them is broken in your installation is
 ```bash
 hardcode-tray --conversion-tool {Inkscape, CairoSVG, RSVGConvert, ImageMagick, SVGExport}
 ```